Counting quadrant walks via Tutte's invariant method

 \section{Introduction}

-In the past 15 years, the enumeration of plane walks confined to the first quadrant of the plane (Figure~\ref{fig:examples}) has received a lot of attention, and given rise to many interesting methods and results.
-Given a set of steps $\cS \subset \zs^2$ and a starting point (usually $(0,0)$), the main question is to determine the \gf
+We consider 2-dimensional lattice walks confined to the first quadrant $\ns^2$ of the plane, as illustrated in Figure~\ref{fig:examples}.
+The enumeration of such quadrant walks has received a lot of attention in the past 20 years, and given rise to many interesting methods and results.
+Given a set of steps $\cS \subset \zs^2$, the main question is to determine the \gf

 where $q(i,j;n)$ is the number of $n$-step quadrant walks from $(0,0)$ to $(i,j)$, taking their steps in $\cS$.
 This is one instance of a more general question consisting in counting walks confined to a given cone.
-This is a natural and versatile problem, rich of many applications in algebraic combinatorics~\cite{mbm-ascending,chen-crossings,gessel-zeilberger,grabiner,kratt-skew}, queuing theory~\cite{adan,cohen-boxma,flatto-hahn}, and of course in enumerative combinatorics via encodings of numerous discrete objects (e.g. permutations, maps...) by lattice walks~\cite{Bern07,bouvel-baxter,gessel-weinstein-wilf,kenyon-bipolar,li-schnyder}.
+This is a natural and versatile problem, rich of many applications in algebraic combinatorics~\cite{mbm-ascending,chen-crossings,gessel-zeilberger,grabiner,kratt-skew}, queuing theory~\cite{adan,cohen-boxma,flatto-hahn}, and of course in enumerative combinatorics via encodings of numerous discrete objects (e.g.\ permutations, maps\dots) by lattice walks~\cite{Bern07,bouvel-baxter,gessel-weinstein-wilf,kenyon-bipolar,li-schnyder}.